jimdowling/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 .. _databricks:

-Using the Feature Store from Databricks
+Use the Feature Store from Databricks
 =======================================

-Connecting to the Feature Store from Databricks requires setting up a Feature Store API Key for Databricks and installing a Feature Store SDK on your Databricks cluster.
+You can connect to the Feature Store from Databricks by setting up a Feature Store API Key for Databricks and installing a Feature Store SDK on your Databricks cluster.
 This guide explains step by step how to connect to the Feature Store from Databricks.

-The Feature Store offers a Python API and a Spark DataFrames API.
-The Python API is easy to set up and get started with but does not offer full functionality.
-If you want to seamlessly integrate with Spark and read and write DataFrame to the Feature Store then you should use the Spark DataFrames API.
+The Feature Store offers a Python API and a Spark DataFrame API.
+The Python API is easy to set up and get started with but does not offer the scale-out capabilities of the Spark DataFrame API.
+If you want to seamlessly integrate with Spark and read and write DataFrames to the Feature Store then you should use the Spark DataFrame API.

 .. contents:: :local: